 Families, friends and even your four-legged friend can get out and about this springtime and enjoy one of our three estate walks.
 The Sussex Weald landscape that surrounds Bateman's is coming to life and truly magical at this time of the year.

 Spring out on the estates

 With the changing of the clocks and, hopefully, an upward trend in temperatures this time of year sees the estate emerge from the somewhat bare days of winter to promise colour and new life.

-Out and about across the estate, Kev notices the signs of spring on a daily basis at this time of year.
-Here's his thoughts on this ever-changing season:
+Out and about across the estate, Kevan Gibbons, the Bateman's Ranger, notices the signs of spring on a daily basis at this time of year:

 On the estate the bluebells are already in leaf, waiting to carpet our woodland shaws alongside the early purple orchids in May.
 In the next couple of months the meadows will be changing colour with masses of yellow dandelins followed by pink Lady's Smock (Cuckoo Flower) and white Cow Parsley.
 Oh, and of course the days get longer and warmer!"

 The Sussex countryside that surrounds Bateman's provided inspiration for some of Kipling's most magical stories.
 There are three estate walks that are suitable for all the family and your four-legged friend so head off for a re-energising walk to blow the winter blues away.

 These walks will take you out and about on the estate.
 The countryside around has changed little since the Kiplings lived at Bateman's and a view back down to the house is beautiful to behold.
 You can understand why Kipling described this as a 'good and peaceable place'.

 Starting from the formal garden, our estate walks head out through the River Dudwell valley and up onto the Sussex Weald.

 One - A bracing walk could see you follow in the footsteps of Puck, Kipling's most famous character from 'Puck of Pook's Hill'.